GitSamarth/VectorForge/README.md

 Implements **HNSW**, **KD-Tree**, and **Brute Force** search algorithms side-by-side, plus a **RAG pipeline** with a code-level groundedness gate that refuses to answer when retrieval confidence is below a distance threshold, rather than relying on prompt instructions alone.

 ---
+> **Note:** the RAG pipeline's groundedness gate — refusing to answer when
+> retrieval confidence is low, enforced in code rather than by prompt alone —
+> was verified with debug logging to confirm it fires independently of the
+> LLM's own behavior.

 ## What This Project Does